oguzhnkurtoglu/oguzhnkurtoglu/README.md

 ### Glad to see you here!
-I'm [Oguzhan Kurtoglu], a highly motivated and determined self-learner on a journey to master the MERN (MongoDB, Express.js, React, Node.js) stack.
+I'm Oguzhan Kurtoglu, a highly motivated and determined self-learner on a journey to master the MERN (MongoDB, Express.js, React, Node.js) stack.
 My passion for coding and building applications drives me to continually enhance my skills and take on new challenges.

 <br/>

 ## Rapidfire
-<table><tr><td valign="top" width="100%">
+<table><tr><td valign="top" >

 - 🌱I am an currently officer.
 I can support your projects voluntarily to improve myself.